jamf/NoMAD/README.md

 Coming in future versions:

 - VPN connection management for built-in VPN types.
+- Getting a Kerberos ticket as a side effect of a succesful VPN connection.
 - Mounting of arbitrary shares based upon configured values.
+- DFS resolution without needing to be bound.
 - Put x509 certificate into an 802.1x profile for use with wireless networks.

 Sample screen shot: